wizroot-dev/xnew/README.md

 node.isStarted();   // return boolean
 node.isStopped();   // ...
 node.isFinalized(); // ...
 ```

-- By default, nodes automatically calls start.
-If you want to avoid this, call `this.stop()` inside the component function.
+- By default, nodes automatically calls start when there are created.
+If you want to avoid it, call `this.stop()` inside the component function.

 ### #3